-Tracking down a old friend who has revenge on his mind…
+Tracking down an old friend who has revenge on his mind…

 After the American Civil War, a sheriff is tasked with bringing the outlaw “The Saint” to justice.

 If you have just under an hour and a half to spend, use it wisely and lose yourself in this immersive story set during and after the American Civil War.
-The Warrant (2020) is the tale of John Breaker (Neal McDonough) and his army friend Virgil’s strong friendship during the tail end of this war and how their past came back came back to haunt them both a few years later.
+The Warrant (2020) is the tale of John Breaker (Neal McDonough) and his army friend Virgil’s strong friendship during the tail end of this war and how their past came back to haunt them both a few years later.

 The film is partly a Western and partly a war film.
 However, this film plot is at its heart a story of what it is to be human.
 This theme (and the film’s title) is explained in Union Army soldier John Breaker’s opening narration.
 This theme telling at a deeper level of our internal battle or struggle against a reckoning.
 A reckoning is explained within the film as facing up what you have done, and those things you didn’t do and this is seen with these two leading characters.

 This story is told in a non-linear style.
 It takes us to two different years, with the present of 1869, but with flashbacks to 1864 throughout the film.
 The flashbacks when pieced together like a jigsaw tell this full story showing these two men’s friendship.